Quantum Invariants of 3-manifolds and NP vs #P: 3-manifolds and quantum invariants

-The formal definition of a multiplicity-free unitary modular tensor category puts various constraints on the above data, e.g., $R_i^{jk} = 0$ unless $(i, j, k) \in O$.
-One may think of the above data as describing an analogue of a representation ring, where the labels correspond to irreducible representations, the notion of dual and dimension have the obvious meaning, the fusion rules correspond to the Clebsch-Gordan rule, etc. In general, the five pieces of data above always determine two additional quantities which we will require.
-These are the ``total dimension'' $\D$ and the ``S-move'' tensor, defined by
+There are various constraints on the above data.
+For instance, $(i, j, k) \in O$ implies that there is a planar (but possibly degenerate) triangle with sidelengths $i$, $j$ and $k$; the $R$-tensor is zero unless its indices are set to a triple from $O$; the $F$-tensor is zero unless the sextuple of indices is the set of sidelengths of a rigid tetrahedron.
+If we fix two lower and two upper indices (say $i,j,l,m$,) the $F$-tensor becomes a matrix (i.e., a linear map) $F_k^n$ on $\CC^L$; this map is always unitary (see also \eqref{eq:F-move} below.)
+For the complete set of constraints, see~\cite{WRT, FreedmanKrushkal, Piunikhin93}.
+In general, the five pieces of data above completely determine two additional quantities which we will require.
+These are the ``total dimension'' $\D \in \CC$ and the ``$S$-tensor'' $S : L^3 \rightarrow \CC$ (see~\cite{BQP2} and references therein,) defined by

-To define the representation $\rho_{\mathcal C, g}$, we first define the underlying vector space.
-Decompose $\Sigma_g$ into three-punctured spheres or ``pants'' as shown in the figure below; we will refer to this as the standard pants decomposition of $\Sigma_g$.
-Dual to such a pants decomposition is a trivalent graph $\Gamma$ called the spine.
+Before defining the invariant attached to $r$, we must first define a (genus-indexed) family of representations $\rho_{r, g}$ of $\MCG(\Sigma_g)$.
+The invariant will later be defined as a particular matrix entry of these representations.
+Decompose $\Sigma_g$ into three-punctured spheres or ``pants'' as shown in \expref{Figure}{spines}; we will refer to this as the standard pants decomposition of $\Sigma_g$.
+Dual to such a pants decomposition is a trivalent graph $\Gamma_g$ called the spine.
 The spine has one vertex for every pants in the decomposition, and one edge for each meeting between two pants.
-We may then assign labels from $\Sigma$ to the edges of $\Gamma$.
-Such a labeling is called fusion-consistent if, for every vertex $v$ of $\Gamma$, the set of edges of $v$ is an element of the fusion rules $O$.
-We define the Hilbert space $\H_{\C,g}$ to be the orthonormal span of vectors $\ket l$, one for every fusion-consistent labeling $l$ of the edges of $\Gamma$.
+We will assign labels from $L$ to the edges of $\Gamma_g$.
+Such a labeling is called fusion-consistent if, for every vertex $v$ of $\Gamma$, the triple of labels on the edges incident to $v$ is in $O$.
+The vector space of the representation $\rho_{r, g}$ is then the formal linear span of fusion-consistent labelings:

+This construction naturally extends to surfaces with some finite number of boundary components labeled by elements of $L$.
+Consider the surface $\Sigma_g^v$ having $g$ handles and $m$ boundary components labeled by the $m$-tuple $v \in L^m$.
+A pants decomposition of $\Sigma_g^v$ yields a spine $\Gamma_g^v$, which has $m$ edges whose labels are permanently fixed by $v$, as in the example in \expref{Figure}{spines}.
+We then consider labelings of the remaining edges, so that the total labeling is fusion-consistent.
+The space spanned by these labelings is denoted $\H_{r,g}^v$.

+Returning to the case of no boundary, we now define the action of the canonical generators $\sigma_j$ of $\MCG(\Sigma_g)$ on $\H_{r, g}$.
+First, suppose the canonical curve $\gamma_j$ is isotopic to a cut in the standard pants decomposition.
+Let $e_j$ denote the (unique) spine edge intersecting $\gamma_j$.
+Then the corresponding Dehn twist $\sigma_j$ acts diagonally: